-- City Departments filed 102 Notification of Submission of Proposal (Form SFEC-126f2) reports with the Commission from July 1, 2019 to June 30, 2020, and City officials filed more than 95 Notification of Contract Approval (Form SFEC-126f4) reports with the Commission from July 1, 2019 to June 30, 2020.
-These filings are public disclosure requirements helps support compliance by elected officials with restrictions on contributions from City contractors. - City officials filed 57 Notifications of Recusal (Form SFEC-3209b) reports with the Commission in from July 1, 2019 to June 30, 2020. - City officials filed 16 Behested Payments by City Officials (Form SFEC-3610b) reports with the Commission from July 1, 2019 to June 30, 2020. - City officials filed seven Gifts of Travel (Form SFEC-3216b) reports with the Commission from July 1, 2019 to June 30, 2020.
+- City departments filed 102 Notification of Submission of Proposal (Form SFEC-126f2) reports with the Commission, and City officials filed more than 95 Notification of Contract Approval (Form SFEC-126f4) reports with the Commission from July 1, 2019 to June 30, 2020.
+These public disclosure requirements help support compliance by elected officials with restrictions on contributions from City contractors and help political campaigns determine who may be prohibited from contributing to candidate campaigns. - City officials filed 57 Notifications of Recusal (Form SFEC-3209b) reports with the Commission from July 1, 2019 to June 30, 2020. - City officials filed 16 Behested Payments by City Officials (Form SFEC-3610b) reports with the Commission from July 1, 2019 to June 30, 2020. - City officials filed seven Gifts of Travel (Form SFEC-3216b) reports with the Commission from July 1, 2019 to June 30, 2020.